Din-i Ilahi: History

 Akbar promoted tolerance of other faiths and even encouraged debate on philosophical and religious issues.
 This led to the creation of the Ibādat Khāna ("House of Worship") at Fatehpur Sikri in 1575, which invited theologians, poets, scholars, and philosophers from all religious denominations, including Christians, Hindus, Jains, and Zoroastrians.

-Since Akbar had severe dyslexia, rendering him totally unable to read or write, such dialogues in the House of Worship became his primary means of exploring questions of faith.
+Despite extensive tutoring, Akbar was unable to read or write, perhaps due to dyslexia, and so he accessed knowledge through recitation and conversation, including exploring questions of faith through dialogues in the House of Worship.
 Despite his aforementioned illiteracy, Akbar would eventually amass a library full of more than 24,000 volumes of texts in Hindustani, Persian, Greek, Latin, Arabic and Kashmiri.
 The later Mughal Emperor and son of Akbar, Jahangir, stated that his father was "always associated with the learned of every creed and religion."
 In a letter to King Philip II of Spain, Akbar laments that so many people do not investigate their religious arguments, stating that most people will instead blindly "follow the religion in which [they] were born and educated, thus excluding [themselves] from the possibility of ascertaining the truth, which is the noblest aim of the human intellect."

 By the time Akbar established the Dīn-i Ilāhī, he had already repealed the jizya (tax on non-Muslims) over a decade earlier in 1568.
 A religious experience while he was hunting in 1578 further increased his interest in the religious traditions of his empire.
 From the discussions held at the Ibādat Khāna, Akbar concluded that no single religion could claim the monopoly of truth.
 This revelation inspired him to leave Islam and create a new religion, Dīn-i Ilāhī, in 1582 and Akbar along with his loyal officials converted to this new religion Dīn-i Ilāhī in 1582.

 This conversion of Akbar to Dīn-i Ilāhī angered various Muslims, among them the qadi of the Bengal Subah and Shaykh Ahmad Sirhindi, who responded by declaring it to be blasphemy to Islam.

 Some modern scholars have argued that the Din-i Ilahi was a spiritual discipleship of Akbar of his own belief which he propounded in his new religion.